18 Ways Money Slips Through Your Fingers

 Tips Food eBook Ad photo

-Are you getting a good interest rate on your savings account?
-Today, you can get a high-yield savings account at many financial institutions, especially with online banks and credit unions, that has no minimum balance requirements, no monthly fees and a considerably better than interest rate.
+You can now get a high-yield savings account at many financial institutions, including online banks and credit unions, with no minimum balance requirements, no monthly fees and a competitive interest rate.

 14. Credit Cards